 ACSH (2023).
-Application of Competency Frameworks in HRM: the Case of Montenegro.
+Case Study on the Implementation of Competency Framework for Senior Managemen Staff and Heads of Authorities in Montenegro.
 Astana: Astana Civil Service Hub.

-© United Nations Development Programme 2023 © Astana Civil Service Hub 2023
+- © United Nations Development Programme 2023 - © Astana Civil Service Hub 2023

 The views and opinions expressed in this paper do not necessarily reflect those of the Astana Civil Service Hub and/or those of UNDP.
 Photocopying and reproduction of excerpts is permitted subject to appropriate references.